theolivenbaum/resin/README.md

 Each node carries as their payload a list of document references.

-This model works well with fuzzy/prefix/suffix queries.
+This model works well with fuzzy/prefix/suffix queries and with phrases that appromixate each other.

 ### API